Tag: hear

 Only one of those places was a formal cultural place of .
 And the list above doesn’t cover them all.
 City gates, roads, public plazas had it happen there, too.

-What we the (building) is only supposed to be a place to messages about the of God, not the only one.
+What we the (building) is only supposed to be a place to messages about the , not the only one.
 Today, church is happening at bars (even Nazarene churches), the racetrack, the truck stoop, private homes, barns, coffee shops, and these are the organized churches.
 This doesn’t include other places of gatherings where the message is heard.
 However, despite the Scriptures themselves bearing to the diversity of places to deliver the message, the church today is pretty stuck on the church building.

 So that we are all on the same page, this is not to say that the church building is bad.
 Quite the contrary.
 The issue at hand is that there is an unconscious (and conscious) thought process in the Western World that the big moving and shaking happens at the church.